Exploring new subclass of k-inflation: tachyon inflation in $R+\eta T$ gravity model

 where the constant $\beta$ is defined for more simplicity and is read as

 Then, through the number of e-folds relation and using the above result, the field is read during inflation as

 Applying the above tachyon field on the equations

-the scalar spectral index and the tensor-to-scalar ratio are determined at the time of the horizon crossing in terms of the two parameters $\beta$ and the number of e-folds $N$.
-The behavior of the $r-n_s$ curves if terms of $\beta$ and for different time of the horizon crossing are depicted in Fig.\ref{rns_cosh}.
-It is found that the curves with higher number of e-folds stand better in the observational range and describe a more suitable consistency with the data.
+Applying Eq.\eqref{phi_star_cosh} on \eqref{ns_cosh} and \eqref{r_cosh}, it is realized that one needs to determine the parameters $\lambda$ and $N$.
+Utilizing the data and performing the same programming, two sets of values are obtained for the $\lambda$ and $N$ for which the model comes to a good agreement with the data.
+The density plot of the two parameters are displayed in Fig.\ref{Cosh_densityplot}, where one can find which values of the parameters are acceptable and also which values of the parameters have higher probabilities.
+From the figure one finds that the values $\beta = 125-140$ and $N = 72-78$ have higher probability.
+However, the plot shows that there are still some data supporting the number of e-folds at the range of $N = 65-70$. \\

-One could also determine the proper values of $\beta$ and $N$ in order to establish a consistency between the model and data by creating a Python coding and imposing data on it.
-The result will be a parametric space of $\beta$ and $N$, presented in Fig.\ref{cosh_param}, so that for every $(\beta, N)$ point in the space the model comes to an agreement with data.
+Fig.\ref{Cosh_rns} presents the corresponding values of the scalar spectral index and the tensor-to-scalar ratio for the parameters above.
+For these preferred values of the parameters, the scalar spectral index and the tensor-to-scalar ratio are estimated as $n_s = 0.961$ and $r = 0.063$.

-Another observational parameter which there is an exact data for it is the amplitude of the scalar perturbations.
-The parameter is given by Eq.\eqref{Ps} in the model.
+Asides from the last two parameters, we have two other free constants that are required to be determined.
 Using the Friedmann equation \eqref{sr-friedmann}, the defined potential, and by computing the equation at the time of the horizon crossing, one could estimate a valid value for the constant $V_0$ of the model as